 2019-2020 Theme: Women Leaders, Strong Communities

-From Burma to Nicaragua, UUSC is proud to partner with women leaders who are increasing representation for women in their communities, while strengthening access to justice for all.
-Please join us for UUSC’s upcoming Guest at Your Table program to learn more about women leaders who are advancing human rights in new and innovative ways.
+Since our founding, UUSC’s work has been shaped and sustained by women’s leadership.
+Today, we are proud to partner with women leaders who are increasing representation for women in their communities, while strengthening access to justice for all.
+During this year’s Guest at Your Table program, please join us to learn more about women leaders from UUSC partner organizations taking on some of today’s greatest human rights challenges.

-- Booklet of four stories highlighting women leaders in human rights
+- Stories of Hope: booklet of four stories highlighting women leaders in human rights

 What is Guest at Your Table?

 Guest at Your Table (GAYT) is UUSC’s annual intergenerational program to raise support for and awareness about key human rights issues.
-Since UUSC works in over 25 countries, with over 75 grassroots partners, there are thousands of individuals involved in and who benefit from the work that our members make possible.
+Since UUSC works in more than 20 countries, with over 60 grassroots partners, there are thousands of individuals involved in and who benefit from the work that our members make possible.
 The program is an opportunity to celebrate grassroots partnership, support human rights, and learn about just four of these individuals – the “guests” in Guest at Your Table.

 Planning a Guest at Your Table Program